On the relative $L$-theory and the relative signature of PL manifolds with boundary: Signature of compact PL manifolds

-\item Let $(E, \partial, T)$ be an even dimensional $G$-equivariant geometrically controlled Hilbert-Poincar\'e complex over $X$.
-It was shown in \cite{HR051} that $P_+(B\pm S)$, the positive spectral projection of $B\pm S$ can be approximated by finite propagation operators, and
+\item Let $(H_{*,X},b, T)^G$ be an even dimensional $G$-equivariant analytically controlled Hilbert-Poincar\'e complex over $X$.
+It was shown in \cite{HR051} that $P_+(B\pm S)$, the positive spectral projection of $B\pm S$ can be approximated by finite propagation operators, and that